It’s 9 a.m. on a Friday in June, and for a drill at Legg Mason Inc.’s Baltimore headquarters, Greece has quit the euro.

 Almost four years after the bankruptcy of Lehman Brothers Holdings Inc. froze financial markets, asset managers from Legg Mason to State Street Corp.
-(STT) and Vanguard Group Inc. are drawing from lessons learned during that crisis to prepare for a worst- case scenario in Europe.
+(STT:US) and Vanguard Group Inc. are drawing from lessons learned during that crisis to prepare for a worst- case scenario in Europe.
 Firms are running drills, forming special teams and testing information technology systems to avoid being blindsided by a disintegration of the euro, however remote the prospect.

 “We want to have as much information as possible because we don’t know what’s going to happen, but want to have all the tools to deal with whatever may happen,” said Joe Carrier, director of enterprise risk at Legg Mason.
 “Post-Lehman we realized that things that you would never imagine would catch you, did catch you.”

 Pro-bailout parties in Greece obtained enough votes in national elections Sunday to form a government, easing concern the country will leave the euro currency union.
 Greece, dependent since 2010 on emergency loans from the European Union and International Monetary Fund, has to meet the creditors’ conditions to keep the aid flowing.
 Central banks have intensified warnings that Europe’s failure to tame its debt crisis threatens to roil the world’s financial markets.